Grooming Gangs

 Perhaps a great place to start is that law: an adult having penetrative sex with a child under 16 is rape, no excuses, no defence.

-Quickly followed by definitions of what grooming is, what grooming gangs are, and consent.
+Quickly followed by legal definitions of what grooming is, what grooming gangs are, and consent.